Welcome & about this page

 Research statement

-Major topics of interest include:
+My main topics of interest are:

 Within this space, I consider myself a generalist rather than a specialist in each of the topics.
 I love interacting with people and across disciplines, and strongly believe that collaborative research makes for more impact on society.